IvanGoNa/MiniDeflate/README.md

 - **testLZ77**: A simple test to ensure LZ77 compression and decompression works well with simple strings converted to bytes.
 - **testRecovery**: A simple test to ensure compression and decompression works well with real markdown files.

->[!WARNING]
->This means compression and decompression is only fully implemented for Markdown files and only using LZ77 algorithm.
+> ⚠️ **Warning:** This means compression and decompression is only fully implemented for Markdown files and only using LZ77 algorithm.

->[!NOTE] testRecovery
->This tests only ensures that a file that has been compressed and decompressed is identical to the original one.
+>> 🧪 **Test note - testRecovery:** This tests only ensures that a file that has been compressed and decompressed is identical to the original one.
 Usage: `python -m tests.testRecovery 'filename'`

 ## How to use MiniDeflate

-MiniDeflate has to possibilites right now: compression and decompression.
-Currently is only using LZ77 algorithm.
+MiniDeflate currently supports two operations: compression and decompression.
+Currently, it only uses LZ77 algorithm.

 In order to compress a file, option `-c` or `--compress` should be used, the following instruction shows it: